olatno/cur/README.md

  3. Select the maven task in the right hand side of the project.

- 4. Expand the CUR maven module, the is parent module of the project.
+ 4. Expand the CUR maven module, this is parent module of the project.

  5. Click on clean and thereafter click on compile.